-Benefit of PET or PET/CT in bone and soft tissue tumors is not provenMarch 7th, 2013 in Cancer /
+Benefit of PET or PET/CT in bone and soft tissue tumors is not provenMarch 7, 2013 in Medicine & Health / Cancer

 For patients with bone and soft tissue tumours, the study data currently available allow no robust conclusions as to the advantages and disadvantages of using positron emission tomography (PET), alone or in combination with computed tomography (CT).
 This is because no studies have directly compared the benefit of these imaging techniques with conventional diagnostics.
 And the few available studies on diagnostic accuracy do not show any relevant differences.
 This is the conclusion of the final report of the German Institute for Quality and Efficiency in Health Care (IQWiG) published on 15th February 2013.